 Why should one get Canon 80D?

-- More specifics have additional megapixels (24MP), which is 10% more linear resolution.
+- More specifics have additional megapixels (24MP) and a 10% more linear resolution.

 - Improved image quality significantly better overall rating from DXO (11 points).

 - Richer colors: Produces a measurable increase in natural colors (1.1 bits more color depth).